Common Gateway Interface: Deployment

-In the case of HTTP PUT or POSTs, the user-submitted data are provided to the program via the standard input.
+The CGI specification defines how additional information passed with the request is passed to the script.
 The Web server creates a subset of the environment variables passed to it and adds details pertinent to the HTTP environment.
+For instance, if a slash and additional directory name(s) are appended to the URL immediately after the name of the script (in this example, /with/additional/path), then that path is stored in the PATH_INFO environment variable before the script is called.
+If parameters are sent to the script via an HTTP GET request (a question mark appended to the URL, followed by param=value pairs; in the example, ?and=a&query=string), then those parameters are stored in the QUERY_STRING environment variable before the script is called.
+Request HTTP message body, such as form parameters sent via an HTTP POST request, are passed to the script's standard input.
+The script can then read these environment variables or data from standard input and adapt to the Web browser's request.

 Uses

 CGI is often used to process input information from the user and produce the appropriate output.
 An example of a CGI program is one implementing a wiki.
 If the user agent requests the name of an entry, the Web server executes the CGI program.
 The CGI program retrieves the source of that entry's page (if one exists), transforms it into HTML, and prints the result.
 The Web server receives the output from the CGI program and transmits it to the user agent.
 Then if the user agent clicks the "Edit page" button, the CGI program populates an HTML textarea or other editing control with the page's contents.
 Finally if the user agent clicks the "Publish page" button, the CGI program transforms the updated HTML into the source of that entry's page and saves it.